Academic Philosophy & Overview

 - Put the decision into action – Do not just sit on it!

 - Accept the responsibility – You need to accept the responsibility and consequences for making the decision.
 In other words, you must live with it!

 - Evaluate your results – Regularly evaluate your decisions.
 Decisions may need to be changed in the future.
 Decisions are rarely cast in stone.

-UC Freshman Admission Policy Change Begins With Fall 2012 Applicants
+UC Freshman Admission Policies for Applicants

 The new eligibility requirements, which are based on recommendations made by UC's Academic Senate, will expand the opportunity to be considered for freshman admission to all California students who complete at least 11 of UC's 15 required college-preparatory courses by the end of their junior year in high school, achieve a GPA of at least 3.0 (weighted with additional grade points for up to eight semesters of honors-level courses), and take either the ACT with Writing or the SAT Reasoning Test.